ahcm088/vania-img-ext/README.md

-# OCR Text Extraction Project using EasyOCR with Sliding Window
+# OCR Text Extraction Project using EasyOCR with DBSCAN Clustering

-This Python project is designed to extract text, including numbers, from images using EasyOCR with a sliding window approach.
+This Python project is designed to extract text, including numbers, from images using EasyOCR with DBSCAN clustering to group text regions.
 The project consists of two main files: `ocr_module.py` and `main.py`.
-The `ocr_module.py` file contains the core functionality for text extraction, while `main.py` provides a command-line interface to interact with the OCR module.
+The `ocr_module.py` file contains the core functionality for text extraction and grouping, while `main.py` provides a command-line interface to interact with the OCR module.

 ## Features

-- **Text Extraction**: Extract text and numbers from images using EasyOCR with a sliding window.
+- **Text Extraction**: Extract text and numbers from images using EasyOCR.
-- **Interactive Window Size Adjustment**: Allows users to interactively adjust the size of the sliding window for better text extraction.
+- **Text Grouping**: Group detected text regions using DBSCAN clustering to reconstruct text order.
-- **Image Preprocessing**: Optionally preprocess images using OpenCV to enhance OCR accuracy.
+- **Image Preprocessing**: Preprocess images using adaptive thresholding to enhance OCR accuracy.
 - **Command-Line Interface**: Easily extract text from images via the command line.

 ## Requirements